Considering Moving to Evergreen CO?

 Besides the deer and elk, buffalo(fenced), turkeys, badgers, trout, hawks, bears, mountain lions, the occasional bald eagle and moose claim this land as theirs and we have the opportunity to share this majestic place with them.
 These are all wild animals and deserve space and respect.
 In the Spring, the deer and elk have their babies and you just might be blessed to witness their births right in your back yard.

 Depending on where you live, you may or may not see bears or mountain lions very often.
-I can say, in my years of living here, I have never seen a mountain lion and have only seen a bear three times.
-That may be three times too many for you, but they mostly stay to themselves and are nocturnal by nature.
+I can say, in my years of living here, I have never seen a mountain lion and I only see bears a few times a year.
+That may be a few times too many for you, but they mostly stay to themselves and are nocturnal by nature.
 We head the advice of keeping the kiddos inside at dusk and dawn to be safe.
 Overall, these are rare encounters with the bears and mountain lions.
 Typically, if you respect them and their space, they will do the same.

-There are multiple elementary schools, two middle schools and one high school in Evergreen.
-There are also private schools and home school options available to the community.
+There are multiple elementary schools, two middle schools and one high school in Evergreen Co.
+There are also private schools, charter school and home school options available to the community.
 The public schools have very good national ratings.
-Here is a link to all the different Evergreen schools.
+Here is a link to all the different Evergreen Co schools.

 Wilmot Elementary | Evergreen High School | Evergreen Middle School

-Evergreen is a small mountain town.
+Evergreen Co is a small mountain town.
 It is not a booming city that fosters high rises that attracts large corporations.
 Those jobs are found “down the hill” in Denver.
-Most people who live in Evergreen, commute to Denver, work virtually, or are retired.
+Most people who live in Evergreen Colorado, commute to Denver, work virtually, or are retired.

 My expectations have been exceeded, living here in Evergreen.
 I absolutely love living, working, and playing in this magical place.
 I literally adventured more in the first year of living here than I had done in the last 30 years of my life.